 - 9.1 There will be no discovery or hearing; the evidence will be the materials submitted with the Complaint and the Response, and those materials will serve as the entire record used by the Examiner to make a Determination. - 9.2 If the Complainant satisfies the burden of proof, the Examiner will issue a Determination in favor of the Complainant.
 The Determination will be published on the URS Provider's website.
-However, there should be no other preclusive effect of the Determination other than the URS proceeding to which it is rendered. - 9.3 If the Complainant does not satisfy the burden of proof, the URS proceeding is terminated and full control of the domain name registration shall be returned to the Registrant. - 9.4 Determinations resulting from URS proceedings will be published by the service provider in a format specified by ICANN, in order to provide notice to the next potential Registrant that the domain was the subject of a URS proceeding. - 9.5 To conduct URS proceedings on an expedited basis, examination should begin immediately upon the earlier of the expiration of a twenty (20) day Response period, or upon the submission of the Response.
+However, there should be no other preclusive effect of the Determination other than the URS proceeding to which it is rendered. - 9.3 If the Complainant does not satisfy the burden of proof, the URS proceeding is terminated and full control of the domain name registration shall be returned to the Registrant. - 9.4 Determinations resulting from URS proceedings will be published by the service provider in a format specified by ICANN, in order to provide notice to the next potential Registrant that the domain was the subject of a URS proceeding.

+- 9.5 Determinations shall also be emailed by the URS Provider to the Registrant, the Complainant, the Registrar, and the Registry Operator, and shall specify the remedy and required actions of the registry operator to comply with the Determination. - 9.6 To conduct URS proceedings on an expedited basis, examination should begin immediately upon the earlier of the expiration of a twenty (20fourteen (14) day Response period, (or extended period if granted), or upon the submission of the Response.
 A Determination shall be rendered on an expedited basis, with the stated goal that it be rendered within three (3) business days from when Examination began.
-Absent extraordinary circumstances, however, Determinations must be issued no later than 14 days after the Response is filed.
+Absent extraordinary circumstances, however, Determinations must be issued no later than 14five (5) days after the Response is filed.
 Implementation details will be developed to accommodate the needs of service providers once they are selected.
 (The tender offer for potential service providers will indicate that timeliness will be a factor in the award decision.)